Change the Course of Alzheimer’s Disease Research

 The proper combination of Alzheimer’s disease in vitro assays can deliver critical information delivering insights that serve as better predictors for the transition to in vivo studies.
 Improve your in vivo success by integrating translational cell-based assays from simple cell proliferation and viability assays to multicellular biochemical and functional assays for high content phenotypic screening using our unique access to Alzheimer’s Disease relevant human primary cells from tissue, blood and differentiated stem cells into your AD discovery program.

-APPK670/671L, has been linked to early-onset familial Alzheimer’s disease.
 The Tg2576 Alzheimer's Disease model overexpress this mutant form of amyloid precursor protein.
-Validated using multiple endpoints including cognitive testing, measurement of the levels of soluble and insoluble beta amyloid, and biomarker measurement using immunohistochemical staining at just 5 months of age.
+The 5xFAD mouse model expresses human APP and PSEN1 transgenes with a total of five AD-linked mutations.
+Both available models are validated using multiple endpoints including cognitive testing, measurement of the levels of soluble and insoluble beta amyloid, and biomarker measurement using immunohistochemical staining.

 Scopolamine-induced Amnesia Model